nvda-es/devguides_translation/original_docs/spladdoninternals.md

 In 2020, the add-on has gone through another major change: removal of unnecessary features and splitting broadcast profiles management from add-on settings dialog.
 In the old days, add-on settings management was intimately tied to broadcast profiles, and that was the reason why broadcast profiles panel was an integral part of add-on settings dialog.
 In early 2020, several bugs stemming from design decisions years ago came to light such as applying settings changes to wrong profile.
 Together with a need to make add-on settings panels independent of each other in order to allow users to open alarms panel from anywhere (described later), it was decided to split broadcast profiles panel into its own dialog.

 Another big change in 2020 was removing unnecessary and problematic features.
 For years, Window-Eyes users were supported by having a dedicated command layout in SPL Assistant layer.
-As Window-Eyes usage is declining, the dedicated command layout was removed.
+As Window-Eyes usage has declined, the dedicated command layout was removed.
 Another removed feature is time-based (triggered) broadcast profiles as it became clear that defining instant switch profiles were enough, coupled with design problems in the feature itself that showed up in recent years.
 Just like add-on update feature, time-based profiles feature will be described to provide historical overview.

 2021 may turn out to be a turning point for the add-on.
 I (Joseph Lee) will be stepping down from maintaining this add-on.
 My hope is that new maintainers (whoever might be) will step up and improve this add-on greatly.